terraform-coop/terraform-provider-foreman/docs/resources/foreman_host.md

 - `provision_method` - Sets the provision method in Foreman for this host: either network-based ('build') or image-based ('image')
 - `puppet_class_ids` - IDs of the applied puppet classes.
 - `retry_count` - Number of times to retry on a failed attempt to register or delete a host in foreman.
+- `set_build_flag` - Sets the Foreman-internal 'build' flag on this host - even if it is already built completely.
 - `shortname` - The short name of this host.
 Example: when the FQDN is 'host01.example.org', then 'host01' is the short name.
 - `token` - Build token.
 Can be used to signal to Foreman that a host build is complete.